Aceinna/docs_openrtk/algorithms/MagneticAlignment.rst

 Note: the raw results reported a systematic error of approximately 2.0 degrees on all heading values.
 This was due to a misalignment of the test-fixture relative to true-north.
-The values presented in *Table 5* reflect this 2.0 degree correction.
-The systematic error is visible in *Figure 2* and *Figure 3* with data-clusters that do not fall on the x and y-axes.
+The values presented in *Table* reflect this 2.0 degree correction.
+The systematic error is visible in Figures with data-clusters that do not fall on the x and y-axes.